OwenFeik/realmview/README.md

         * Place media in directories
         * Multiselect media, apply action to all items
     * Pressing enter in modal breaks things
-    * When duplicate media is rejected, database error is the response
 * Projects
     * /project/PROJECT_KEY should show a page with the scenes in that project and project metadata